-Ardern to hitch ride to New York with Canadian PM Trudeau
+Whirlwind diplomacy: Ardern hitches ride to New York with Canadian PM Trudeau

 She'll also be filling in for Prince William at an Earthshot Prize event.
 Earthshot is a charity effort William founded to award grants to people who have innovative ideas for saving the planet.

-Ardern will open that event with former New York City mayor, Michael Bloomberg, a billionaire philanthropist.
+Ardern will open that event with former New York City mayor Michael Bloomberg, a billionaire philanthropist.

 The event is expected to draw a smattering of Hollywood celebrities.

 She'll also appear on a panel discussing leadership in a pandemic.
-That panel will be chaired by former Prime Minister Helen Clark, who is also Ardern's former boss, and feature Ellen Johnson Sirleaf, who was president of Liberia during the Ebola crisis.
+That panel will be chaired by former Prime Minister Helen Clark, who is also Ardern's former boss, and feature Ellen Johnson Sirleaf, who was President of Liberia during the Ebola crisis.

 Ardern will also deliver New Zealand's statement to the United Nations General Assembly, which is a short speech highlighting topics she thinks are important to the international community this year.